 Duskitty Posted January 3, 2013 Share Posted January 3, 2013 PLEASE READ: As I am fairly well-educated on these subjects, I'd like to post what I think. (please don't kick me out D:) As AngelBones stated, I'm not going to be all "Yeah, YOLO, drugs are fun, lolz."
 Between what others have said and my general knowledge of the plant, I think it'd be a smart idea to legalize CANNABIS in general.
 There's an amazing variety of benefits and items you can make out of cannabis.
 You can make clothes, rope, food (hemp hearts and other such things), paper, plastics; heck, I saw that these people had been making architechture from hemp: And as other people stated, you can use medical marijuana to cure many diseases, like cancer and diabetes.
 Marijuana is beneficial to your health in many ways.
 RANT AHEAD: I find it silly that people can get a flippin' criminal record for being caught smoking marijuana.
 It's fairly harmless to smoke it and for you to not be able to have an income because of an "offense" they commited over 5+ years ago. :sad01_anim: Here, let's take a look: IF IT WAS LEGAL: Person smokes marijuana It's legal, so they don't get in trouble THE END.
 RIGHT NOW: Person smokes marijuana As it is not legal, they get a criminal record.
 When they try to apply for a job, they are rejected because they have a criminal record.
 This happens multiple times.
 They end up unemployed/they get a job with very very low income (not enough to keep them on their feet) and their life is much worse.
 All because of some plant they smoked ONCE.
 I'm too lazy to post more, so here's my opinion. :D Once again, please don't ban me :) ~Xandria, rinoa812 and karmacow 3 Quote Link to comment Share on other sites More sharing options...

 ~Xandria Posted January 3, 2013 Author Share Posted January 3, 2013 I can understand smoking it sometimes or for whenever medically required but for all the full time stones, nay.
 That's just a lil pathetic to me.
 I'm just sick of watching friends with so much potential throw it all away just to sit in a smokey basement with friends doing nothing all day.
 Also, I've had bad experiences while on it and have seen friends hospitalized due a psychotic episode being triggered.
 I'd just like to say that I know a lot of adults who smoke marijuana daily and lead very fufilling, fully functional lives.
 I would not call it pathetic.
 It's kinda like how some people come home from a long days work and have a beer.
 As far as watching your friends 'throw there lives away' I'm going to assume your friends are underage?
 You do know that law would require them to be 21 to smoke right?
 Not saying that will stop them, of course.
 However I think it is easier for kids to get there hands on something illegal - like marijuana vs. something legal like alcohol.
 You are trying to group all people who smoke into the sterotypical stoner who sits around all day and does nothing except eat.
 That's not how it works.
 Everyone reacts differently to marijuana.
 Some people are even very motivated by it.
 Look at Michael Phelps!
 He's a champion swimmer.
 There have been A LOT of great people in history who smoked.
 A lot of discoveries were made under the influence of marijuana, a lot of stories written, a lot of amazing songs, art, culture, you name it.
-It's not just like what they portray to you on TV or what you see your friends doing. karmacow and anorexorcist 2 Quote Link to comment Share on other sites More sharing options...
+It's not just like what they portray to you on TV or what you see your friends doing. anorexorcist and karmacow 2 Quote Link to comment Share on other sites More sharing options...

 evil_minx Posted January 3, 2013 Share Posted January 3, 2013 Not only does cannabis affect everyone differently but effects of cannabis can vary greatly from strain to strain.
 Not to mention knowing the source of your cannabis as some folks who care very little for others like to add toxins into the mix.
 I don't think it is one person's place to judge another's life on what they think a successful or fulfilling life looks like.
 We're all here to walk our own path.
 To deny anyone the free use of this highly beneficial herb is a crime against humanity, plain and simple.
 Quote Link to comment Share on other sites More sharing options...

 anorexorcist Posted January 8, 2013 Share Posted January 8, 2013 I have a medical marijuana card. =) I guess that makes me biased, but I do use it for anxiety.
 Legalizing it is the next step, in my opinion.
 There's a lot of reasons.
 1. Marijuana is one of the least dangerous drugs around.
 0 recorded deaths from overdose.
 Ya know how many tylenol has had in the past year?
 More than I really care to think about.
 The amount of weed that would cause someone to overdose is several hundred times their body weight.
 So.
 2. Marijuana is a cash crop.
 Whether people like to admit it or not, our economy is struggling, and marijuana could change that.
 Not only could the government tax medical marijuana, but hemp could replace surplus of corn and wheat and make a ton of money for the world.
 Farmers especially would see the benefits of it.
 3. Stop filling our jails.
 Too many people are being imprisoned for the petty possession and paraphanelia charges.
 Saves money, and keeps people's lives in check.
 4. Weed is a fairly positive medication.
 I know I was taking a medication for anxiety, one for depression, one for appetite, one for insomnia, and one for nausea.
 Now I smoke pot and don't have to take any pills.
 Honestly, paranoia and all of the negative side effects happen your first few times smoking.
 I know I felt them, but pushed through and continued to use it medicinally.
 And it's really helped.
 5. Any one who lets marijuana demotivate them wasn't really all that motivated in the first place.
 I can't even function without weed, so when I smoke, it makes me a more productive person.
 Marijuana does more damage mentally then people think.
 It stunts the brains growth which becomes more obvious once one gets older and hasn't matured due to the effects of Marijuana.
 Also, Psychosis, anxiety, depression and other mental illness can be triggered or worsened.
 Uh, actually marijuana has been shown to help with mental illnesses, anxiety, depression etc. Oh, and what you're talking about at the beginning is what would happen if a developing CHILD smoked weed.
 If we're putting the age limit at 18 for medical use and 21 for recreational use, the chances of the brain's development being stunted disappear because, well, the brain is developed.
 That's the same reason we have a drinking age.
 So that the brain isn't harmed.
 Anyway, everyone who's posted anything negative about weed is sadly misinformed.
 Marijuana is frequently cited as a treatment for asthma and other breathing disorders.
 Anything saying that marijuana is as bad as cigarettes, that's wrong.
 Cigarettes have a bunch of additives to help them cross the blood-brain barrier faster.
 Ever smoked out of a hookah?
 It's still tobacco, but without additives, so it doesn't give you a stimulant effect, and passes to your brain a lot slower.
 Marijuana is also free of these additives, a bunch of which are carcinogens.
 To person saying she doesn't like full time stoners.
 HEY!
 I smoke weed all the time and I'm a pretty productive member of society.
 Actually, if I'm NOT stoned, I have severe anxiety that most of the time prevents me from even leaving the house.
 At least with weed I can do my own grocery shopping.
 I guess I am just more open to this because I grew up in Colorado and then moved to California.
 I lived in Boulder, Co, which is probably the best place ever, and everyone there is so nice and carefree because they all smoke pot.
 The cops aren't worried about arresting you for smoking a bowl.
 Living in a hippy town, I think, would greatly change the opinions of everyone here.
-Okay rant over/ rinoa812, evil_minx, Saxen and 3 others 6 Quote Link to comment Share on other sites More sharing options...
+Okay rant over/ Duskitty, rinoa812, evil_minx and 3 others 6 Quote Link to comment Share on other sites More sharing options...

 ~Xandria Posted January 9, 2013 Author Share Posted January 9, 2013 I have a medical marijuana card. =) I guess that makes me biased, but I do use it for anxiety.
 Legalizing it is the next step, in my opinion.
 There's a lot of reasons.
 1. Marijuana is one of the least dangerous drugs around.
 0 recorded deaths from overdose.
 Ya know how many tylenol has had in the past year?
 More than I really care to think about.
 The amount of weed that would cause someone to overdose is several hundred times their body weight.
 So.
 2. Marijuana is a cash crop.
 Whether people like to admit it or not, our economy is struggling, and marijuana could change that.
 Not only could the government tax medical marijuana, but hemp could replace surplus of corn and wheat and make a ton of money for the world.
 Farmers especially would see the benefits of it.
 3. Stop filling our jails.
 Too many people are being imprisoned for the petty possession and paraphanelia charges.
 Saves money, and keeps people's lives in check.
 4. Weed is a fairly positive medication.
 I know I was taking a medication for anxiety, one for depression, one for appetite, one for insomnia, and one for nausea.
 Now I smoke pot and don't have to take any pills.
 Honestly, paranoia and all of the negative side effects happen your first few times smoking.
 I know I felt them, but pushed through and continued to use it medicinally.
 And it's really helped.
 5. Any one who lets marijuana demotivate them wasn't really all that motivated in the first place.
 I can't even function without weed, so when I smoke, it makes me a more productive person.
 Uh, actually marijuana has been shown to help with mental illnesses, anxiety, depression etc. Oh, and what you're talking about at the beginning is what would happen if a developing CHILD smoked weed.
 If we're putting the age limit at 18 for medical use and 21 for recreational use, the chances of the brain's development being stunted disappear because, well, the brain is developed.
 That's the same reason we have a drinking age.
 So that the brain isn't harmed.
 Anyway, everyone who's posted anything negative about weed is sadly misinformed.
 Marijuana is frequently cited as a treatment for asthma and other breathing disorders.
 Anything saying that marijuana is as bad as cigarettes, that's wrong.
 Cigarettes have a bunch of additives to help them cross the blood-brain barrier faster.
 Ever smoked out of a hookah?
 It's still tobacco, but without additives, so it doesn't give you a stimulant effect, and passes to your brain a lot slower.
 Marijuana is also free of these additives, a bunch of which are carcinogens.
 To person saying she doesn't like full time stoners.
 HEY!
 I smoke weed all the time and I'm a pretty productive member of society.
 Actually, if I'm NOT stoned, I have severe anxiety that most of the time prevents me from even leaving the house.
 At least with weed I can do my own grocery shopping.
 I guess I am just more open to this because I grew up in Colorado and then moved to California.
 I lived in Boulder, Co, which is probably the best place ever, and everyone there is so nice and carefree because they all smoke pot.
 The cops aren't worried about arresting you for smoking a bowl.
 Living in a hippy town, I think, would greatly change the opinions of everyone here.
 Okay rant over/ You bring up some awesome points!
 Thank you for sharing. :) I smoke marijuana for anxiety about 3-4 times a week, sometimes more.
 While under the influence, no one can tell.
 I don't smoke awhole lot when I do smoke, so It's not like I'm all out of my head and eating everything in sight. :laughingsmiley: In my younger days when I was experimenting, I was probably pretty stupid about it...
 I will admit that.
 But things have changed now that I'm an adult.
 It helps with my insomnia, anxiety, depression, and chronic pain from fibromyalgia.
 I'm not ashamed to smoke at all.
 I think a lot of people get the idea that stoners are killing there brain cells and that they all act stupid because of the comedy movies and the way they portray people who smoke.
 That's just not fair because that's not how it is in real life!
 Although I'll admit, I am a fan of the movie pineapple express, but it's a huge exaggeration!
 Same with all the cheech and chong movies, and other stoner-based comedies.
 My uncle lives in Colorado and he absolutley loves it there!
 I definitley wouldn't mind living there if it didn't get so cold.
 I don't know if I could handle it.
 Haha.
 I'd love to be able to visit there more often though.
 The times I have visited have always been pleasant.
 Oh. & I will point out that there are some people who simply cannot handle marijuana.
 It makes them paranoid and no matter if they keep smoking or not, the side effect just does not go away.
 If you do not like marijuana, don't smoke.
 If you don't like alcohol, don't drink.
 If you don't like Mcdonalds, don't eat there food.
 That's the way I see it. :) Duskitty 1 Quote Link to comment Share on other sites More sharing options...